In your child’s classroom

 Your fifth grader works on singing in tune with expression and accuracy, in groups and on her own.
 She is capable of playing an instrument accurately and independently.
 She learns to evaluate the quality and effectiveness of her own and others’ performances, applying specific criteria.

-In fifth-grade dance your child explores and performs dances from various cultures and historical time periods.
+In fifth grade dance class, your child explores and performs dances from various cultures and historical time periods.
 He demonstrates movement skills and dance steps.
 He is able to perform movement sequences and does simple choreography alone or with a group.
 He uses the vocabulary of dance to evaluate his own or others’ performances.
 He can move to a steady beat, working on techniques such as coordination, rhythm, and balance.
-He describes the effect of music, lighting and costume on a dance, and may compare the same dance performed live and recorded on video.
+He describes the effect of music, lighting, and costume on a dance, and may compare the same dance performed live and recorded on video.

-In fifth-grade theater your child learns skills such as improvisation, pantomime, role-playing, acting, and set design.
+In fifth grade theater class, your child learns skills such as improvisation, pantomime, role playing, acting, and set design.
 Many of the activities encourage cooperative learning and listening skills.
 Your child may have the opportunity to act in a formal production and is exposed to the creation of theater from audition to performance.

 Your child learns about the many jobs involved in a theater production such as writing, costume design, and lighting.
 She may write, direct, and help produce a play.
 In writing, your child will work on plot structure, dialogue, setting, and character development.
 She will analyze characters’ motivations in plays.
 She will identify different types of plays, such as comedy, drama, and musical, and describe how culture can affect the content.

 In acting she begins to learn how to develop stage presence and work with her voice to speak clearly and expressively.
 She learns to use her body and voice to communicate thoughts and emotions.
 She learns relaxation and warm-up exercises for acting.